Experimental review on Majorana zero-modes in hybrid nanowires: Majorana zero-mode: a bottom-up view

 Some trivial sub-gap states can stay at zero-energy with zero Zeeman field.
 For instance, Yu-Shiba-Rusinov states, the bound states formed in superconductors with local magnetic moments~\cite{Yu1965, Shiba1968, Rusinov1969}, can have zero-energy when the magnet-screening effect is tuned to a sweet spot [see Figs.~\ref{Fig2}(h-i)].

-The Yu-Shiba-Rusinov states can continuously mutate to ordinary Andreev bound states by varying the local spin arrangement~\cite{Meng2015} and are also dubbed Andreev bound states in the context of low-energy excitation in superconductors.
-Generally speaking, the low-energy excitation in Abrikosov vortex, i.e., Caroli-de Gennes-Matricon state~\cite{Caroli1964}, is another special kind Andreev bound states [see Figs.~\ref{Fig2}(l)-(n)].
+The Yu-Shiba-Rusinov states can continuously mutate to ordinary Andreev bound states by varying the local spin arrangement~\cite{Meng2015}.
+Therefore, the Yu-Shiba-Rusinov states are also dubbed a kind of Andreev bound states in the context of low-energy excitation in superconductors.
+Generally speaking, the low-energy excitation in an Abrikosov vortex, i.e., Caroli-de Gennes-Matricon state~\cite{Caroli1964}, is another special kind of Andreev bound state [see Figs.~\ref{Fig2}(l)-(n)].

 Andreev bound states (including Yu-Shiba-Rusinov states and Caroli-de Gennes-Matricon states) with a broken time-reversal symmetry can be coalesced into Majorana bound states in the presence of a moderate spin-orbit field.
 Here, we use the word ``coalesce" to emphasize that Majorana bound states can directly evolve from Andreev bound states.